Samuel P. Ely (shipwreck)

 Samuel P. Ely is a shipwreck in Two Harbors, Minnesota listed on the National Register of Historic Places.
-She was a schooner that sailed the Great Lakes carrying iron ore, coal, and other bulk freight.
-She was built in 1869 and was a fairly typical example of the 200-foot schooner built in the 1870s, though she was reinforced for the demands of carrying iron ore.
+It was a schooner that sailed the Great Lakes carrying iron ore, coal, and other bulk freight.
+It was built in 1869 and was a fairly typical example of the 200-foot schooner built in the 1870s, though she was reinforced for the demands of carrying iron ore.

 Career

 Samuel P. Ely first served in the Winslow fleet, often traveling from Escanaba, Michigan, to Cleveland, Ohio, and occasionally to Marquette, Michigan.
 In 1881, it was purchased by the Bradley Transportation Company of Cleveland.
 As part of the Bradley fleet, it often served the ore docks at Duluth, Minnesota, Ashland, Wisconsin, and Two Harbors, Minnesota.
-Later in her career, she was often towed as a barge behind a steamboat, Sarah E. Sheldon or other Bradley steamers.
+Later in its career, it was often towed as a barge behind a steamboat, Sarah E. Sheldon or other Bradley steamers.

 Samuel P. Ely visited Two Harbors approximately 150 times between 1884 and 1896.